uio-carpentry/organisational/meetings/240821_board-meeting.md

 DT Progress on the yearly plan ("List.md") needs updating by each board member for completed tasks.
 Also, suggested reviewing previous board meetings to ensure task completion.

-EP Mentioned that LEM, FB, and NF need to provide their Google account details for drive access.
+EP Mentioned that LEM, FB, and NF need to provide their Google account details for drive access (https://github.com/uio-carpentry/organisational/issues/115).

 FB Suggested using GitHub issues to assign tasks and volunteered to organize the list.